-The above list of interventions is not exhaustive.
-During the discipline process each student is treated as an individual.
-It is quite possible that two students, involved in the same offense, would be given different consequences based on each student's prior disciplinary history and/or special needs.
-However, certain incidents are considered serious violations.
+Students, parents, and staff are reminded that during the discipline process each student is treated as an individual.
+It is quite possible that different students, involved in the same offense, would be given different consequences based on each student's prior disciplinary history.
+A similar situation frequently exists in courts where a judge must sentence people for crimes.
+Those with a history of criminal activity often receive stiffer penalties than those with otherwise good records.
+However, certain types of behavior are NEVER appropriate at school and are considered serious violations.
 The administration has the right to invoke any disciplinary measure necessary to ensure the safe and orderly operation of the school.
 Referrals to police and juvenile authorities will be made when appropriate.